 Coordinated by a Faculty Advisory Board and the Department of History.

-The Religious Studies interdisciplinary minor permits students to use electives to complete 21 credits from a list of approved courses from at least three different subject codes.
+The Religious Studies Interdisciplinary Minor permits students to use electives to complete 21 credits from a list of approved courses from at least three different subject codes.

 The program encompasses the major religious traditions of humankind.
 It enables students to integrate a field of special interest from offerings in religious studies and related areas.
-Consequently, students may become acquainted with religion as viewed by different disciplines, e.g., philosophy, history, psychology, sociology, and anthropology.
+Students can study religion as viewed by different disciplines, e.g., philosophy, history, psychology, sociology, and anthropology.
 In addition, the program encourages students to view religious phenomena in their cultural context through the media of music and the arts.